joakimtveter/noroff-js-framework/README.md

 ## Deployment

-This project is deployed to [Netlify](httos://netlify.com).
-The deployment is triggered automatically when a commit is pushed to the `main` branch.
+This project is automaticly deployed to [Netlify](httos://netlify.com).
+The deployment is triggered when a commit is pushed to the `main` branch.
+The site can be found at [https://noroff-javascript-frameworks.netlify.app](https://noroff-javascript-frameworks.netlify.app).

 ## Assignment